-PARMA, Ohio — A priest is on an administrative leave after being accused of sexual misconduct with a minor and a false report of an attack.
+PARMA, Ohio — A priest is on an administrative leave after accusations of sexual misconduct with a minor and a false report of an attack.

 The Byzantine Catholic Eparchy of Parma said in a statement that Fr.
-Basil Hutsko was placed on a leave for a minor sexual misconduct allegedly occurred 35 years ago.
+Basil Hutsko was placed on leave.
+The leave is for sexual misconduct with a minor from 35 years ago.

-Church leaders considered and found the accusation to be credible and Hutsko was placed on a leave which renders him “unable to function as a priest anywhere,” the statement said.
+Church leaders considered and found the accusation to be credible.
+Hutsko was then placed on leave which renders him “unable to function as a priest anywhere,” the Church’s statement said.

-The Eparchy of Parma also addressed the priest’s claim about him being attacked and beaten Aug.
+The Eparchy of Parma also addressed the priest’s claim about an attack on Aug.
 20 inside Merrillville, Indiana church.
+Hustko claimed that assailants attacked and beat him on that day.

-Later, with a member of Father Basil Hutsko’s family that the incident didn’t take place.
+Later, a member of Father Basil Hutsko’s family said that the incident didn’t take place.

 Soon after the attach reports, Bishop Mian Lach found a woman who came forward in 2004 saying the priest abused her as a child between 1979 and 1983.
+This incident took place while he was serving in Merrillville, IN, not far from Chicago.
 He said the accusation the Merrillville parishioners in late August but the independent review board concluded that the accusations were not validated prior to not valid evidence.

 The eparchy has not elaborated on the fact of the accusations that Hutsko was placed on leave.